Georgia Southern University: Liberty Campus

 The Liberty Campus in Hinesville first began operations as a satellite campus of Armstrong State University in 1997, moving to its current facilities in January 2016.
 It offers select programs to residents of Liberty County and surrounding areas.
 The Liberty Campus provides special services to Fort Stewart military personnel and their families.
 A variety of programs are offered or supported, including associate’s degrees in arts and applied sciences, and bachelor's degrees in criminal justice, nursing, early childhood education, middle grades education, and liberal studies, with plans to develop consortium programs with Savannah State University in the years post-consolidation.

 Academics

 Georgia Southern is classified as a comprehensive university by the University System of Georgia.
 Georgia Southern University is accredited by Southern Association of Colleges and Schools and is overseen by the Georgia Board of Regents.

-Georgia Southern University consists of eight primary colleges: the College of Business Administration, the College of Education, the College of Health Professions, the College of Engineering and Computing, the College of Behavioral and Social Sciences, the College of Science and Mathematics, the College of Public Health, and the College of Arts and Humanities.
+The university is composed of 10 colleges and 5 schools (although those divisions use "college", "school", or "institute", those titles do not indicate any distinction between them):